• Skip to content

 Final year

-In your final year you'll pursue the modules tailored specifically for entrepreneurship to build on your learning.
+In your final year you’ll study four core modules that are tailored specifically for entrepreneurship and to build on your learning.
+You’ll also choose from a number of option modules enabling you to explore subjects that really interest you.

 Modules